EU preparing legal case against AstraZeneca over vaccine shortfalls - sources | Business

 The matter was discussed on Wednesday at a meeting with EU diplomats, where most EU states supported the legal action, two diplomats told Reuters.
 However its largest, Germany and France, asked for more time to think about the possible move, the diplomats said.

-"What matters is that we ensure the delivery of a sufficient number of doses in line with the company's earlier commitments," a Commission spokesman said.
+"What matters is that we ensure the delivery of a sufficient number of doses in line with the company's earlier commitments," a commission spokesman said in an emailed statement.
 "Together with the member states, we are looking at all options to make this happen."
-There was no immediate response from AstraZeneca on Thursday to a request for comment.
+Later the spokesman told a news conference: "No decision has yet been taken with regards to this legal action."

+A spokesman for AstraZeneca said the company was not aware of any legal proceedings "and continues to hold regular discussions on supply with the commission and member states".
+Brussels in March sent a legal letter to the company in the first step of potential court proceedings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)